Features

 body: A partial POM literal.

-tags.Ex: To add a dependency not in central simply add a valid
+E.g., to add a dependency not in central simply add a valid <repository>

 <repository>